ITheP/Arksplorer/docs/index.md

 ## Anything else?

 If you want to find out more, want to know how to configure a server to set it up for your users, or check out the source code, you can visit the main [github page](https://github.com/ITheP/Arksplorer).

+You can also find licensing details, further credits etc. on the github page.

 ## Support or Contact